aluisyoanx/aluisyo/README.md

 - `msbuild aluisyo.sln /p:Configuration=Release /m`

 If the build is successful the binaries will be in the src/Release folder.

+Run ‘aluisyod’ for blockchain sync.
+After sync is complete (could take a long time) run ‘aluisyowallet’ for wallet creation/management.

 #### Special Thanks
 Special thanks goes out to the developers from The Circle Team (Conceal Network), Cryptonote, Bytecoin, Monero, Forknote, TurtleCoin, and Masari.